Perspective | One unforgettable day at Nationals Park was the culmination of 18 months — and 50 years — of waiting

 Three anchors.
 So, in the second inning, Pérez singled, Stevenson crushed a bullet through Atlanta’s alarmed second baseman (ruled an error) and both scored when Lucroy doubled.

-On a day when Max Scherzer allowed four home runs to the first 10 men he faced, the Nats came from behind to walk-off Atlanta on a Juan Soto before a Covid Capacity crowd of 4,801.
+On a day when Max Scherzer allowed four home runs to the first 10 men he faced, the Nats came from behind to walk-off Atlanta on a Juan Soto single before a Covid Capacity crowd of 4,801.

 My wife, in our 10th floor hotel room six blocks away, with the windows closed, was not watching the game because the TV was broken.
 “The noise just exploded, so loud I was shocked,” she said.
 “So, I knew the Nats won.”
 And D.C. found out how 5,000 can sound like 30,000.